saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator/README.md

 ## Documentation

-When adding a decorator, please ensure appropriate documentation is added to the [docs](../../docs) folder.
+When adding a decorator, please ensure an appropriate `README.md` file is added to the decorator folder.

+Use [TEMPLATE.md](https://github.com/saan800/saansoft-cqrs/blob/main/src/SaanSoft.Cqrs.Decorator/TEMPLATE.md) as a starting point.

 Include information such as:
 * What is the purpose of your decorator